 - It increases sales & profit margin.

-- You offer a better user experience for your customers: break complex products down into easy steps.
+- You offer a better user experience for your customers by breaking complex products down into easy steps.

 Just be aware not to offer too many (complex) product options because you don’t want to overwhelm your users with extra choices!